 - Hyaluronic acid injections

-Hyaluronic acid injections, stem cell injections, and PRP injections or platelet-rich plasma injections are common components of knee therapy given by surgeons and in hospitals.
-It is the latest of new and faddish injections benefiting pharmaceutical companies and doctors more than it does for the knee patients.
+Hyaluronic acid injections, stem cell injections, and PRP injections or platelet-rich plasma injections are common components of surgeons’ and hospitals’ knee therapy.
+The latest new and faddish injections benefit pharmaceutical companies and doctors more than it does for knee patients.
 Published studies in reputable journals question their effectiveness!
 Each of these procedures comes with some risks and side effects.
 However, the risks and side effects of stem cell injections, PRP injections, or hyaluronic acid injections as not nearly as severe as steroid knee injections.

 Cortisol is the main ingredient in corticosteroid injections (steroid Injections).
 Steroid injections (corticosteroids) help decrease the inflammatory processes resulting from arthritis or injuries.
 However, a recently published report in the Journal of Radiology Research states that corticosteroid (steroid injections) rapidly worsens the very condition it is meant to treat!
-The lead researcher, Dr. Ali Guermazi, M.D., Ph.D. (professor at the world renounced Boston University School of Medicine), found progressive and rapid degenerative changes in joints and soft-tissues requiring intensive surgical intervention.
-As such, steriod injections of knee should stop all together and must not be part of any knee therapy program.
+The lead researcher, Dr. Ali Guermazi, M.D., Ph.D. (professor at the world renounced Boston University School of Medicine), found progressive and rapid degenerative changes in joints and soft tissues requiring intensive surgical intervention.
+As such, steroid injections of the knee should stop altogether and must not be part of any knee therapy program.

 Dr. Ali and his collogues relates six common side-effects with corticosteroid knee injections as stand alone or in combination with knee therapy: